mugsp/mugsp.github.io/index.md

 <p style="margin-bottom: 0in; line-height: 100%"><b>Client</b>:
 SoftVision S.A., Bucharest (Romania) A part of the internet provider(ISP) Farmers business</p>
-<p style="margin-bottom: 0in; line-height: 100%">network or independt
+<p style="margin-bottom: 0in; line-height: 100%">network or independent
 company of the United States of America, specific in farming.
 Migating code</p>
 <p style="margin-bottom: 0in; line-height: 100%">from another